Paolo Virzì: Career

 Virzì made his directorial début in 1994, with La bella vita, originally titled Dimenticare Piombino (Forgetting Piombino) after the Tuscan city the film is set in.
 Virzì's first feature film stars Sabrina Ferilli and Massimo Ghini, and tells the story of a love triangle set against the backdrop of the irreversible identity crisis of the Italian working class.
 The movie was presented at the 1994 Venice International Film Festival and won the Ciak d’oro prize, the Nastro d'Argento (Silver Ribbon) award and the prestigious David di Donatello Award in the "Best New Director" category.
 With this début, Paolo revealed his exceptional talent in directing actors and in mixing drama with humor.

 In his next film Ferie d'agosto (1995), featuring a stunning cast (Silvio Orlando, Laura Morante, Ennio Fantastichini, Sabrina Ferilli and Piero Natoli), the island of Ventotene sets the scene for a feud between two families on holiday.
 In this comedy, Virzì reflects on the political revolution that took place in Italy after the introduction of the majority electoral system, Silvio Berlusconi's entry into politics and the subsequent transformation of a country called to choose between one of two opposed political formations.
 Ferie d'agosto won the David Award for Best Film of the year.

-Ovosodo (Hardboiled Egg) (1997), named after a neighbourhood in Livorno, is one of Virzì’s most personal films.
+Ovosodo (Hardboiled Egg) (1997), named after a neighbourhood in Livorno, is one of Virzì's most personal films.
 The lead role is played by Edoardo Gabbriellini, one of the new Italian film talents discovered by Virzi.
-Despite of its strong ties to local accents and lifestyle, Ovosodo received wide acclaim from critics and audiences alike: the jury of the Venice International Film Festival presided over by Jane Campion, awarded Paolo Virzì the Jury Grand Prix.
+Despite its strong ties to local accents and lifestyle, Ovosodo received wide acclaim from critics and audiences alike: the jury of the Venice International Film Festival presided over by Jane Campion, awarded Paolo Virzì the Jury Grand Prix.

 In 1999, Virzì directed Baci e abbracci (Kisses and Hugs), a blend of fable, social comedy and a Christmas tale à la Dickens.
-Yet its most obvious reference is to Gogol’s The Inspector General that had already inspired Luigi Zampa’s Anni ruggenti in 1962.
+Yet its most obvious reference is to Gogol's The Inspector General that had already inspired Luigi Zampa's Anni ruggenti in 1962.
 Baci e abbracci is an ensemble piece about a group of ex-factory workers who try to start up an ostrich farm in the middle of Tuscany.
 In this movie, Virzì once again portrays Italian provincial society seduced by the irresistible appeal of modernity.
-His younger brother, Carlo Virzì, who plays the frontman of a band called "Snaporaz", is in fact the author of the music of several of Virzì’s films and made his own film début in 2006 with L’estate del mio primo bacio, written and scripted by Paolo.
+His younger brother, Carlo Virzì, who plays the frontman of a band called "Snaporaz", is in fact the author of the music of several of Virzì’s films and made his own film début in 2006 with L'estate del mio primo bacio, written and scripted by Paolo.